 A great, and quirky, way to get to Winter Park is by train.
 They claim Winter Park is the only place in North America where it’s possible to take a train all the way to the ski resort (albeit to the downtown area, a 10-minute drive from the resort).
 The Amtrak service is on the California Zephyr that runs daily services between Chicago, Denver, Salt Lake City, Sacramento and San Francisco.
 It features sleeping cars with private rooms available, and coach seats.
-There’s talk of reviving a daily train from Denver’s Union Station for the 16/17 season, for the first time since 1940.
-This would allow visitors that arrive via plane to catch the train the whole way, via the new East Rail Line that will connect the airport to Union Station.
-The journey will take about three hours… watch this space.
+A daily train from Denver’s Union Station allow visitors that arrive via plane to catch the train the whole way to Winter Park.
+The journey takes about 3 hours and offers a good way to avoid the i70 traffic.

 Getting around the village area is mostly on foot, since it’s so compact.
 To get to and from downtown Winter Park a free shuttle runs every half hour until 11pm.
 So there’s no need to have a car in Winter Park, but it would provide added freedom and convenience to not have to rely on the shuttle, which can get crowded at peak times.